thewestlabs/RNG-SyNC-doc/README.md

 ### WiFi Monitoring/ PVOutput/ Home assistant / MQTT
 1. You can either monitor through [WiFi page](https://github.com/thewestlabs/RNG-SyNC-doc/wiki#wifi-monitoring) (local network only)- Type the IP address shown in the BLE app into your browser tab (like `http://192.168.0.XX`).
-2. Or configure data upload to a third party service.
+2. Or configure data upload to a third party service like PVOutput/Home Assistant.
 You can do this by using the bluetooth app [Wiki/BLE App](https://github.com/thewestlabs/RNG-SyNC-doc/wiki/BLE-App).

 ### Supported devices